3P's lessons plans

 This is a read the sentence worksheet and rewrite sentences using they’re instead of we’re.
 Remember to keep the emotion word the same.
 And, find a search the word worksheet along.

-Read the sentence carefully worksheet.
+Read the sentence carefully in this feelings worksheet.
 Color the crayon as the sentence says.

 esl teaching primary